Akali Joginder Singh: Jathedari

 When Akali Surjit Singh was imprisoned alongside 22 other Nihangs in 2009, Baba Joginder Singh was put in control as an acting Jathedar of the Budha Dal to handle the Budha Dal while Baba Surjit Singh was in jail.
+There is no document confirming that Surjit Singh had ever been made Jathedar, as Jathedar Santa Singh openly stated that Balbir Singh would be the next Jathedar.

 In September 2014 when Akali Surjit Singh died at the age of 69, Baba Joginder Singh was one of the many prominent names of whom might be chosen as the successor.
 Baba Surjit Singh is said to have chosen for Baba Joginder Singh to be the next Jathedar after his death.
 However, Baba Joginder Singh was in the UK during that time.
 Baba Prem Singh was chosen to be Jathedar at Baba Surjit Singh’s funeral.
 However, this is disputed by some Nihang Singhs of the Budha Dal.

+In 2007, Nihangs attacked Jathedar Balbir Singh's family and killed his father, two sons and nephew.
+Later, in 2015, it was agreed by Prem Singh, Joginder Singh and other Dals that Balbir Singh was Jathedar, they all tied a "Farla" on Balbir Singh for this purpose.